 It was Southbank and going to the Globe Theatre with George and eating at the outdoor markets where they always had the best Chinese food.
 It was heading to Brick Lane in the heavy rain, getting lost and finding back alley goods and vintage shops and trying to find Doc Martens that wouldn’t cost a fortune.
 It was Hyde Park at Christmas time and the fake snow falling from the sky and Pimms and sneaking cake away from the refectory and making friends with Hugo or some other H name and he’d save the best food for me.
 It was the Doctor Who convention and seeing Matt Smith and the best night with Leanne walking around on Strand to see the Christmas lights and eat Nandos and watch the ice skaters and wishing I knew how to ice skate and the sign proclaiming Sheffield Road and wishing there was enough time to go.
 It was Emma and I trying to find our way to the Feminist Film Festival and walking in a giant circle and drinking and watching videos about a woman giving birth and laughing the whole way home, trying not to fall asleep on the tube and bundling up against the cold.

-It was going to the British Museum for the first time and seeing Van Gogh’s flowers in person and thinking that I was in that scene in Doctor Who, Vincent and the Doctor, and having a moment of self-reflection because I was here and seeing them in person and how cool is life sometimes?
+It was going to the National Gallery for the first time and seeing Van Gogh’s flowers in person and thinking that I was in that scene in Doctor Who, Vincent and the Doctor, and having a moment of self-reflection because I was here and seeing them in person and how cool is life sometimes?
 It was walking along the Southbank and having days to myself to explore this massive city.
 It was going to the Tate Modern and seeing Rothko and crying and having a spiritual experience in front of strangers who thought what a weird girl crying in the presence of squares and it was seeing more work by Gerhard Richter and sobbing and my make-up smudged and the guard just looking at me and smiling like he knew.
 He knew.
 It was seeing Bill Burr live in Camden by myself and calling Brandon on my way home and feeling the closest that I’ve felt to him and meeting a girl outside of Brixton for tickets to see Jake Bugg and waiting 11 hours playing cards with three 16 years olds to be front row for Arctic Monkeys at Earls Court.
 It was surviving the day on crisps and Oreos because that’s what they thought Americans ate.

 It was Covet Garden and Piccadilly Circus and the Comedy Store and Trafalgar Square and our last day where we went to the Odeon in Leicester Square where Emma and I saw Philomena and ugly cried the whole way through and Haagen-dazs where we saw a girl and her dad and Emma cried because she missed her own and I smiled because that was so nice and everything was so nice and I just felt full.
 I felt whole.
 I felt complete.